NEXT UP ON this.

 ‘Lifelong learning is the underpinning which helps people to be successful in their career.
 This is because, whatever you’re doing, you’re likely to be a learner,’ Prof. Johnson says.
 ‘Understanding how you learn and how you could change the way you learn is really useful because it makes you adaptable.’

-Adaptability is one of the most in-demand enterprise skills of 2019 according to a LinkedIn analysis of skills listed by people who are getting hired at the fastest rates.
+Adaptability was one of the most in-demand enterprise skills of 2020 according to a LinkedIn analysis of skills listed by people who are getting hired at the fastest rates.
 Employers need people who can keep up with the rapid changes of the workforce, so your ability to learn is critical.

 ‘A lot of the time you’re learning informally,’ Prof. Johnson explains.
 ‘You might get a new task in your work and you learn what you need to help you complete that task.
 Or you might get a new job and they do things really differently to what you’re used to, and you have to figure out how everything works again.